pittma/dpitt.me/_drafts/2017-04-24-2017-hott-desiderata.md

 ---
 layout: post
-title: "TBD"
+title: "Homotopy Type Theory Desiderata"
 tags:
   - HoTT
 ---

 This is a thing I do.
-I like to learn things by finding the thing I want to learn, and then work my way down as I encounter unknowns, exposing layers like an epistemological onion.
-A truth vegetable.
+I like to learn things by finding the thing I want to learn, and then work my way down as I encounter unknowns, exposing layers like an epistemological onion — a truth vegetable.

 The current outermost layer is Homotopy Type Theory which is put forth by [the HoTT Book](https://homotopytypetheory.org/book/).
 Per usual, as I dig down beneath the _tunic_ I'm reminded that, for all intents and purposes, I know nothing and I spiral out of control wiki link after wiki link.
 My only respite a term I actually understand.
 It could be argued that this is called "learning", but that label is dubious.